 How to Recognize and Treat Baby Blues vs. Postpartum Depression

-And for new moms who have spent their entire pregnancies anticipating the arrival of their little ones, it can be quite surprising, and shame-inducing to feel sadness or anxiety after coming home from the hospital.
+Studies say that 70-80% of new mothers experience what is considered normal baby blues.
+Baby blues are caused by the sudden drop in estrogen and progesterone that was produced during pregnancy, which causes sadness to ensue.
+For new moms who have spent their entire pregnancies anticipating the arrival of their little ones, it can be quite surprising, and shame-inducing, to feel sadness or anxiety after coming home from the hospital.
 It’s supposed to be the happiest time in their lives, but they don’t feel happy.
 And that reality in and of itself can be depressing.

 So what are the Baby Blues?